dde/cstar/test/README.md

 should be no other differences.

 - `rgc.sh` - an opcode comparison regression script; using the undocumented CODE interactive command, the interpreter opcodes are listed for a compiled program, then compared using `diff`.
-The output is essentially the dsame as for `rgr.sh` script, one line of difference for each test program.
+The output is essentially the same as for `rgr.sh` script, one line of difference for each test program.
 There is one exception, owing to a bug in the Pascal version which generates an opcode 38 with uninitialized operands.
 The operands are unused, so this is not a fatal problem.
 The output is written to the file `opcodes-cp.txt` and `opcodes-ps.txt`.